“Would you like a drink?”

 Light to Moderate Drinkers

-How much: Up to one drink per day for women, up to two drinks per day for men
+How much: Up to one drink per day for women, up to two drinks per day for men, 3 to 5 times per week.

 Risk level (1 = low, 10 = high): 1

-If you are going to drink alcohol, this is the only way I recommend doing so.
-However, you must be extremely disciplined and limit yourself to just one drink if you’re a woman, or two if you’re a man.
-Any more than that, and the risks begin to outweigh the benefits.
+Despite this last bit o f data, my alcohol recommendations are more conservative.
+I believe that, if you are going to drink alcohol, you must be extremely disciplined and limit yourself to just one drink per day if you’re a woman, or two if you’re a man – and not drink every single day (you need to give your body a rest).
+When you drink more, the risks begin to outweigh the benefits.

-How much: Drinking until blood-alcohol levels reach 0.08 g/dL or more; typically when men consume five or more drinks, and when women consume four or more drinks, in about two hours.
+How much: Drinking until blood-alcohol levels reach 0.08 g/dL or more; typically when men consume five or more drinks, and when women consume four or more drinks, in about two hours (body weight plays a big role in how many drinks will take a person to the legal limit in a given period of time).

 Risk level (1 = low, 10 = high): 6